 Filter Size: 77 mm

-Lens Hood: Petal shaped Lens hood with lock
+Lens Hood: Petal-shaped Lens hood with lock

 The build of the lens is very solid due to its metal construction.
 It has a metal mount with a small rubber gasket for moisture resistance between the mount and bajonett and a metal lens tube.
-The big zoom and focus rings are grippy and smooth, but in my opinion a bit too easy to move.
+The big zoom and focus rings are grippy and smooth but in my opinion a bit too easy to move.
 The only switch on the lens for manual/autofocus is easy to use and of good quality.
 There is a plate on the lens with all the markings in golden letters and the distance scale.
 The scale is a bit small but it does its job.

-The lens weights 900 grams and is 133 mm long, the balance on the Nikon D750 is good.
+The lens weighs 900 grams and is 133 mm long, the balance on the Nikon D750 is good.
 The lens hood is big and chunky and of high quality.
-Attached on the lens it locks in and you have to push a switch to unlock it again for unmounting.
+Attached to the lens it locks in and you have to push a switch to unlock it again for unmounting.
 The plastic lens caps do their jobs as expected.
 The filter thread with a diameter of 77 mm is very common on Nikkor lenses so you can use for example the same filters as with the Nikkor 70-200 VR II.
-Also the front element does not turn, so using a polarizer is no problem.
+Also, the front element does not turn, so using a polarizer is no problem.

-Sharpness: The lens is very sharp from F2.8 all the way up to F11, after that diffraction blur starts but you can use it without a doubt at F16 for sunray shots.
+Sharpness: The lens is very sharp from F2.8 all the way up to F11 after that diffraction blur starts but you can use it without a doubt at F16 for sunray shots.
 The edges are also very good.